Establish An Ergonomic Process & Program

 In order for our clients to deploy a successful ergonomic process within their companies, the process developed must be sustainable, business driven, cost effective, compliant and results in reduced injuries to its employees.
 To accomplish this process objective, four (4) critical and important elements are required to launch an effective ergonomic process.
-ESL has identified these elements from its experience and insights provided by companies it has serviced over the past decade spanning a wide variety of industrial sectors.
+ESL has identified these elements from its experience and insights provided by companies it has serviced over the past 30 years spanning a wide variety of industrial sectors.

 These elements are as follows:

 - The ergonomic process must be driven by risk identification and reduction strategies and management support.
 Once risk factors known to contribute to injury and illness are identified, the company must adopt a proactive approach to ergonomics by addressing these risks early and effectively.
 Waiting to respond only to actual injury and illness incidents will be costly while responding to identified risks in a preventative action oriented manner will result in improved performance and employee attitudes.